niklaswolf/shopware-pwa-vibration/README.md

 # Shopware PWA Vibration

-This provides [Vibration API](https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API) functionality for [Shopware PWA](https://github.com/vuestorefront/shopware-pwa) using its interceptor feature.
+This plugin provides [Vibration API](https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API) functionality for [Shopware PWA](https://github.com/vuestorefront/shopware-pwa) using its [interceptor feature](https://shopware-pwa-docs.vuestorefront.io/landing/concepts/interceptor.html#usage-examples).
+This works as an progressive enhancement: if the feature is not supported by the clients browser or the used device does not have a vibration feature (e.g. notebooks), this plugin will do nothing.

 ## Setup